bgwest/coding-challenges/whiteboard/stacks/README.md

 ## Code Challenge ACF2: Stacks

-Varies problems about stacks or using stacks
+Various problems about stacks or using stacks

 # Whiteboard